 Getting Around Skagway

 Everything that I’ve described here you can walk to from the cruise ship docks or anywhere downtown.
-Strolling around town is a good way to get a feel for the history (especially if you start at the park service visitor center).
-There are lots of shops, some are the standard cruise ship town chains, but there are also more unique ones, like my favorite, the Skaguay News Depot, a bookstore, and the Alaska Geographic bookstore.
-In general I’m not big on shopping but do you see a theme?!
-I love bookstores!
+Strolling around town is a good way to get a feel for the history.
+Start at the park service visitor center for an overview before exploring.
+There are lots of shops, some are the standard cruise ship town chains, but there are also more unique ones.
+The Skaguay News Depot, is a small bookstore and the Alaska Geographic bookstore is also a good place for books.
 Also don’t miss the absurdly large rhubarb bush I mentioned here.

 If you do get tired of walking there is a bus service during the summer that will take you around town anywhere you want to go!